-2.5 JavaScript with Molly
+2.6 JavaScript with Molly

-Molly uses device detection to decide
+Molly uses device detection to decide whether or not a device should be given JavaScript or not.

-2.5.1 Adding JavaScript to your app
+2.6.1 Adding JavaScript to your app

 The single most important thing to remember when adding JS functionality to your app is that of graceful degradation.
 Not all devices that Molly supports support JS - the Supported Devices page gives the full breakdown.